 Local Name: Chiuli (च्युली).

-Chiuli is a rhizomatous very fast-growing perennial flowering plant blooming from March to August.
+Chiuli is a rhizomatous very fast-growing perennial plant that is in bloom from March to August.
 It grows in a variety of habitats like open mesophytic areas, meadows, cultivated beds, roadsides, ditch spoil banks, gopher mounds, wastelands and overgrazed pastures.
 Chiuli is found up to an altitude of 1500 in Western Himalayas.

 This plant is a common pernicious weed of cultivated lands and gardens.
-It spreads freely from its aggressive root system and quickly form dense clumps of growth.
-Chiuli plant can succeed in any ordinary garden or arable land and need not to be introduced.
-This plant generally prefers sunny, moist loamy soil.
+It spreads freely from its aggressive root system and quickly forms dense clumps of growth.
+Chiuli can succeed in any ordinary garden or arable land and need not to be introduced.
+It generally prefers sunny, moist and loamy soil.\

 Chuli plant is heavily exploited for its medicinal uses.